BlobMoss/Love3d/README.md

 # love3d
-Proof of concept exploring the third dimension and the marching cubes algorithm.
+Love3d is a proof of concept exploring the third dimension and the marching cubes algorithm!